og-pixel/lightning-bolt/README.md

-## Lightning Bolt 2D Engine
+## Lightning Bolt 2D Game/Engine
 ![](src/main/resources/img/logo/logo.png)

 Project Bolt
 ======
-Simple Kotlin 2D game engine using JavaFX
+Simple Kotlin 2D strategy game, with an attempt to write the base of it as a universal game engine base I can use for further projects.

 #### Screenshot
 ![Screenshot software]()